Return to snowjoe.com

 Because there are many different kinds and grades of stone, Snow Joe cannot predict where damage may or may not occur.
 Therefore, Snow Joe’s MELT Calcium Chloride Crystals are generally not recommended for applications on masonry (stone, brick and mortar joints).

 Was this article helpful?
-0 0

 More questions?
-Submit a request

 MELT25CC Related Articles